 All you have to do to be eligible for your temporary instruction permit identification card (TIPIC) is be 15 and 6 months old.
 Easy enough, right?
 Once the big half-birthday arrives, head to your local Ohio Bureau of Motor Vehicles office (Ohio BMV) to take a vision test and an exam made up of multiple-choice questions.
 If you’re reading the word “test” and panicking right now -- don’t freak out.
 Yes, in Ohio you have to pass a 40-question knowledge exam before you can get your permit, buuuut you don’t have to go in uninformed.
 You can easily prep for the permit test by taking the first couple hours of a drivers ed course along with a practice test or two after your parent validates his or her information.
 You’ll gain some basic traffic law knowledge and receive a drivers education Certificate of Enrollment, which you’ll need later in this process, anyway.

 By the way, when you go to the driver license office, you need to bring some forms that prove your identity, such as a birth certificate, your social security number and valid identification card.
-Check out this list of all the documents you need.
 Keep in mind that you’ll also have to pay $22 to purchase your permit.
 After you do all that, you’re officially an Ohio permit holder!
 Now on to the actual driving part …

 BMV Course #C2839